 - Distribution of endorsement statements to the JP Progressive membership.

-Candidate Endorsement Criteria
+Candidate Endorsement Consideration Criteria

 Though we use the term “criteria,” JP Progressives will institute no absolutes or litmus tests on candidates.
-Rather, this document states values, principles and factors to consider in determining an endorsement.
-The word “criteria” may be stronger than we intend, but it does emphasize the importance of the points stated below, even if no single criteria might be considered a “deal breaker” in a given circumstance.
+Rather, this document states values, principles, and factors to consider in determining an endorsement.
+The word “criteria” may be stronger than we intend, but it does emphasize the importance of the points stated below, even if no single criterion might be considered a “deal-breaker” in a given circumstance.
 Note that we have differentiated the criteria listed below from specific issues to consider when endorsing, which are listed at the end without prioritization.
 These issues are intentionally broad, as each campaign will present unique considerations.
 When JP Progressives goes through its process to determine our issue priorities, this list may be revised and prioritized.